dotnet/docs/docs/csharp/programming-guide/interop/how-to-use-indexed-properties-in-com-interop-rogramming.md

   - "properties [C#], indexed"
 ms.assetid: 756bfc1e-7c28-4d4d-b114-ac9288c73882
 ---
-# How to: Use Indexed Properties in COM Interop Programming (C# Programming Guide)
+# How to use indexed properties in COM interop programming (C# Programming Guide)
 *Indexed properties* improve the way in which COM properties that have parameters are consumed in C# programming.
 Indexed properties work together with other features in Visual C#, such as [named and optional arguments](../classes-and-structs/named-and-optional-arguments.md), a new type ([dynamic](../../language-reference/builtin-types/reference-types.md)), and [embedded type information](../../../standard/assembly/embed-types-visual-studio.md), to enhance Microsoft Office programming.

  In earlier versions of C#, methods are accessible as properties only if the `get` method has no parameters and the `set` method has one and only one value parameter.
 However, not all COM properties meet those restrictions.
 For example, the Excel <xref:Microsoft.Office.Interop.Excel.Range.Range%2A> property has a `get` accessor that requires a parameter for the name of the range.
 In the past, because you could not access the `Range` property directly, you had to use the `get_Range` method instead, as shown in the following example.